Medically reviewed by Katelyn Hagerty, FNP

 Comedones begin when the cells lining the sebaceous glands of a hair follicle increase, causing an increase in sebum production.

 A comedo is then formed by the blockage in the sebaceous duct and hair follicle.

 While there is not a direct cause for comedonal acne, there are several risk factors involved in the development of comedones.
 These include:

-Regardless of non-inflammatory or inflammatory, the treatment of acne is fairly similar across most types of acne.
+Regardless of whether your acne is inflammatory or non-inflammatory, treatment is similar across most types of acne.

-For topical treatments, patients with acne should choose "comedolytic" topical medications.
+For topical treatments, patients with acne should choose "comedolytic" topical medications, according to American Family Physician.
 These medications are available over-the-counter and include:

-If your comedones are not responding well to these over-the-counter treatments, you can speak with a healthcare provider or dermatologist about prescription options.
+If your comedones are not responding well to these OTC treatments, you can seek dermatology advice from a healthcare provider or dermatologist about prescription options.

 Prescription topical and oral medications for patients with acne include: